 3. Glacier Point

-If time permits, head to Glacier Point for some of the most stunning views in Yosemite.
-From this viewpoint, you can see the entire Yosemite Valley, including Half Dome, El Capitan, and the High Sierra peaks.
+If time permits, head to Glacier Point for some of the most stunning and accessible views in Yosemite (heck, the whole country, really).
+You have the opportunity to look down on most of Yosemite Valley.
+Plus stunning views of Half Dome, El Capitan, and into Yosemite’s back country.
 It’s a bit of a drive, but the view is worth it.

 Heads up: Glacier Point Road (the way in) is often closed during the Winter.